Nickduino/Pi-Somfy/README.md

 And save the crontab schedule. (if using nano type press ctrl-o to save the file, ctrl-x to exit nano).
 Now, every time your system is booted operateShutters will start.

 The program is not known to crash.
 Hence restarting it every hour is not really required.
 But it does not hurt either.
 So up to you if you wish to use both of the above lines or just the first one.
 In any case, you will need to restart your Raspberry Pi once you have completed step 4.
-To do so, type <sudo reboot>.
+To do so, type "sudo reboot".

 To stop the program from running in the background, type: